 It’s the highest road pass in the park.
 You can take the road from Piva Lake to Zabljak.
 While narrow, the road is paved, so that’s a positive thing for a leisurely day trip.

-Summer is a good time for this excursion as you really don’t want to traverse those mountain passes in icy snowy conditions (trust us on that one).
+Summer is a good time for this excursion as you don’t want to traverse those mountain passes in icy, snowy conditions (trust us on that one).

 11. Take a Jeep Safari Tour

 If you like the idea of a rugged day on the mountain, consider a Jeep safari tour.
-You’ll travel along the Durmitor Ring (a 49.7-mile loop around the park) where you’ll pass the village of Little Montenegro, sheep and horses, Susica Canyon, the Piva Nature Park, and much more stunning scenery.
+You’ll travel along the Durmitor Ring (a 49.7-mile loop around the park), passing the village of Little Montenegro, sheep and horses, Susica Canyon, the Piva Nature Park, and much more stunning scenery.

 Choose from two-bedroom apartments (for six guests) or three-bedroom options (for nine guests) at this pet-friendly guest house.